 Recommended Kids’ Books about Submarines

 Papa’s Mechanical Fish by Fleming and Kulikov.
+(Search on YouTube and you’ll find read-aloud videos of it.)
 On my list of Most Recommended Books about Inventors.
 What I like about it: nice story about a family – Papa, Mama, four kids, and a dog Rex.
 Papa is an inventor who has invented many (entertaining) things that “almost work.”
 Then on a family fishing trip he has a Eureka moment – he wants to build mechanical fish he can ride underwater in.
 He attempts.
 And fails.
 Then makes a bigger bolder attempt.
 And fails.
 But he keeps trying, and in the end creates a sub that seats 7 in velvet upholstered chairs and the family has a delightful day under the water.
 Appeals to a broad age range, 4 – 8, with lots of giggling over the misadventures of Papa.
 It’s a little long to read aloud for a group, so I wrote up an abridged version.

 The Fantastic Undersea Life of Jacques Cousteau by Yaccarino.
+(Also available on YouTube – just search for it.)
 This is one of my favorite books about inventors!
 Great illustrations, nice quotes from Cousteau, and a engaging story that begins with him as a child and then moves through his life of inventing and discovering.
 I also quite like Manfish: A Story of Jacques Cousteau by Berne and Life in the Ocean: The Story of Oceanographer Sylvia Earle by Farrar et al.

 Super Submarines by Mitton and Parker.
 I like their Amazing Machines series a lot, for ages 3 – 6.
 Nice rhyme and rhythm to the text, fun illustrations peopled with cute animals and bright colors, engaging non-fiction overviews of the theme.
 Some of the topics are a little over kids’ heads (like sonar, and when it says subs can be used to service oil rigs, which most little ones won’t know anything about) but kids don’t seem to notice/mind.